Higher phylogeny

 Burleigh JG, Kimball RT, and Braun EL (2015), Building the avian tree of life using a large-scale, sparse supermatrix, Mol.
 Phylogenet.
 Evol.
 84, 53-63. (abstract)

-Chen A, and Field DJ (2020)Phylogenetic definitions for Caprimulgimorphae (Yves) and major constituent clades under the International Code of Phylogenetic Nomenclature, Vertebr.
+Chen A, and Field DJ (2020)Phylogenetic definitions for Caprimulgimorphae (Aves) and major constituent clades under the International Code of Phylogenetic Nomenclature, Vertebr.
 Zool.
 70, 571-585. (pdf)

 Claramunt S, and Cracraft J (2015), A new time tree reveals Earth history´s imprint on the evolution of modern birds, Sci.
 Adv.
 2015, 1. (pdf)